AdamWillden/karma-jspm/README.md

 ###JSPM 0.17 Beta Config files - Notes
-Config files are loading in this order, regardless of which file may be excluded:
+Config files are loaded in this following order, regardless of which file may be excluded:

 browserConfig, devConfig, nodeConfig, jspmConfig